-A simple, short day trip to a beautiful valley.
-Great trip for beginning packrafters, even after rain.
+A simple, short day trip in a beautiful valley.
+The Middle flats run is a great trip for beginning packrafters, even after rain.

 View Larger Topographic Map